kevL/nwn2_ai_2da_editor/ReadMe.txt

-but of course neither is a real Polymorph spell -- I don't know why, you'd have to trace the spelltype through the core scripts and get a gist of why those spells should be treated as Polymorphs (it could be related to the increased spell-failure which might hint to the AI not to try to cast spells).
+but of course neither is a real Polymorph spell -- I don't know why, you'd have to trace the spelltype through the core scripts and get a gist of why those spells should be treated as Polymorphs (it could be related to the increased spell-failure which might hint to the AI not cast it on arcane spellcasters).
 Further, neither has the bit flagged

 HENCH_AC_CHECK_MOVEMENT_SPEED_DECREASE

 yet both spells impose a 50% speed reduction.
-So, rather, think that what you're doing in the editor is -- not describing a spell exactly -- but simply making suggestions about how it ought be used.
+So, rather, think that what you're doing in the editor is -- not describing a spell exactly -- but simply making suggestions about what sorts of things should be considered regarding its use.

 You could even get clever and deliberately misrepresent a spell to induce the AI to use it differently.